AnshKharbanda/Todo-API/README.md

 DELETE /tasks/{task_id}

 ⚠️ Note
-Data is stored in-memory (Python dictionary)
+->Data is stored in-memory (Python dictionary)
-Data will reset when the server restarts
+->Data will reset when the server restarts